reallygoodsoftware/base-styles/readme.md

 ## TODO

-- Fix naming conventions for ui-tooltip (break apart the class)
+- Fix naming conventions for ui-tooltip (break apart the class).
+- Add dropdown arrow that rotates on open to ui-select.
 - Reduce the amount of title pairs.
 - Clean up variables for ui-styled-text.
 - Add more variants for modals.